 Related Reading: 4 Types of Virtual Assistant Services

-Managed virtual assistant services can save time and minimize many of the risks associated with hiring an offshore virtual assistant.
-The primary advantage of this model is that you gain a team supporting your VA, making the service turnkey for you.
+Managed virtual assistant services can save time and reduce many risks linked to hiring an offshore VA.
+The main benefit is having a team that supports your VA, making the service fully ready for use.

 You Don't Have to Manage Another Employee

-This can be significant because executives turn to remote assistants in the first place due to having more administrative work than they can or should manage.
-What we repeatedly hear is execs saying, "I just want someone to come in and make it work."
+This can be significant because executives turn to remote assistants in the first place because they have more administrative work than they can or should manage.
+We often hear executives say, "I just want someone to come in and make it work."

 With a managed service, the provider handles all these functions through an account manager who partners with you to enhance productivity.